cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 # Security Considerations {#sec-considerations}

 A security proof of CPace is found in {{CPacePaper}}.

+In {{CPacePaper}} also the effect of slightly non-uniform sampling of scalars is considered for groups where the group order is close to a power of two, which is the case for Curve25519 and Curve448.
+For these curves we recommend to sample scalars slightly non-uniformly as binary strings as any arithmetic operation on secret scalars such as reduction may increase the attack surface when facing an adversary exploiting side-channel leakage.
+OPTIONALLY also the conventional strategy of uniform sampling of scalars is suitable.

-In order to prevent length-extension attacks, all hash inputs MUST be prefix-free strings in order to make CPace suitable when Merkle-Damgard hashing constructions such as SHA2 or SHA512 are considered {{CDMP05}}.
-Otherwise so-called length-extension attacks of the hash would have to be considered.
+In order to prevent analysis of length-extension attacks on hash functions, all hash input strings in CPace are designed to be prefix-free strings with prepended length information prior to any data field.
+This choice was made in order to make CPace suitable for hash function instantiations using
+Merkle-Damgard constructions such as SHA2 or SHA512 along the lines of {{CDMP05}}.
 This is guaranteed by the design of the prefix_free_cat() function.

 Although already K is a shared value, still it MUST NOT be used as a shared secret key.
+Leakage of K to an adversary may lead to offline-dictionary attacks.
 Note that calculation of ISK from K includes the protocol transcript and prevents key malleability with respect to man-in-the-middle attacks from active adversaries.

-The definitions given for the case of Curve25519 and Curve448 rely on the following properties of the elliptic curves {{CPacePaper}}:
+The definitions given for the case of the Montgomery curves Curve25519 and Curve448 rely on the following properties  {{CPacePaper}}:

 - The curve has order (p * c) with p prime and c a small cofactor.
 Also the curve's quadratic twist must be of order (p' * c') with p' prime and c' a cofactor.

 - The cofactor c' of the twist MUST BE EQUAL to or an integer multiple of the cofactor c of the curve.

+- Both field order q and group order p MUST BE close to a power of two along the lines of {{CPacePaper}}, Appendix E.

 - The representation of the neutral element G.I MUST BE the same for both, the curve and its twist.

-- Both field order q and group order p are close to a power of two such that randomly sampled binary strings can be used as representation for field elements and scalars {{CPacePaper}} .

-Elements received from a peer MUST be checked by a proper implementation of the scalar_mult_vfy methods.
-Failure to properly validate group elements can lead to attacks.
+- The implementation of G.scalar_mult_vfy(y,c) MUST map all c low-orer points on the curve and all c' low-order points on the twist on the representation of the identity element G.I.

+All of the above properties MUST hold for any further single-coordinate Montgomery curve implemented according the specifications given in the section for X25519 and X448.

 The Curve25519-based cipher suite employs the twist security feature of the curve for point validation.
-As such, it is mandatory to check that any actual X25519 function implementation maps all low-order points on both the curve and the twist on the neutral element.
+As such, it is MANDATORY to check that any actual X25519 function implementation maps all low-order points on both the curve and the twist on the neutral element.
 Corresponding test vectors are provided in the appendix.

+Elements received from a peer MUST be checked by a proper implementation of the scalar_mult_vfy methods.
+Failure to properly validate group elements can lead to trivial attacks.

-The randomly generated values ya and yb MUST NOT be reused.
+Secret scalars ya and yb MUST NOT be reused.
+Session id values sid SHOULD NOT be

-CPace is not originally meant to be used in conjunction with servers supporting several users and, thus several different username/password pairs.
+CPace was not originally meant to be used in conjunction with servers supporting several users and, thus several different username/password pairs.
+As such it does not provide mechanisms for agreeing on salt values which are required for iterated password-hashing functions which should be used for storing credentials (see e.g. the discussion in {{AUCPacePaper}} where
+CPace has been used as building block within the augmented AuCPace protocol {{AUCPacePaper}}).

-In this setting it is RECOMMENDED to consider the augmented PAKE protocol OPAQUE or to use CPace as building block of the augmented AuCPace protocol {{AUCPacePaper}}.
+In a setting of a server with several distinct users it is RECOMMENDED to seriously consider the augmented PAKE protocol OPAQUE {{!I-D.draft-irtf-cfrg-opaque}} instead.

 If CPace is used as a building block of higher-level protocols, it is RECOMMENDED that sid is generated by the higher-level protocol and passed to CPace.
 One suitable option is that sid is generated by concatenating ephemeral random strings from both parties.

-Since CPace is designed to be used as a building block in higher-level protocols and for compatibility with constrained hardware, it does not by itself include a strong key derivation function construction.
+CPace does not by itself include a strong key derivation function construction.
 Instead CPace uses a simple hash operation on a prefix-free string input for generating its intermediate key ISK.
+This was done for maintaining compatibility with constrained hardware such as secure element chipsets.

 It is RECOMMENDED that the ISK is post-processed by a KDF such as {{?RFC5869}}
 according the needs of the higher-level protocol.
-In case that the CPace protocol is delegated to a secure element hardware, it is RECOMMENDED that the calculation of the KDF function is implemented in the main processing unit.

 In case that side-channel attacks are to be considered practical for a given application, it is RECOMMENDED to focus side-channel protections such as masking and redundant execution (faults) on the process of calculating